benninkcorien/latex-yearly-planner/README.md

 ## ToDO

-- figure out how to read a local iCal .ics  file and add "all day" events (like birthdays) to the daily views.
+- figure out how to read a local iCal .ics  file and add "all day" events (like birthdays) to the daily views as a list under "Important Events Today"